-Fig. 12.
-During an experiment off the coast of Northern California, an acoustic signal occupying the 8-12 kHz band was transmitted between a fixed station and an AUV, and the strength of the signal receiver by the WHOI micro-modem was measured over a period of time during which the transmission distance changed.
-The figure on the left shows the recorded signal strength, i.e. an estimate of the channel gain (19), as a function of distance (dots) and the accompanying trend which exhibits a log-distance dependence (solid).
-The figure on the right shows the histogram of the difference between the recorded gain and the nominal trend, which is well described by a Gaussian distribution on the dB scale, i.e. a log-normal distribution on the linear scale.

-The importance of statistical channel modeling is twofold.
-On the one hand, it enables the design of practical adaptive modulation methods which rely on identifying those channel parameters that can be predicted via a delayed receiver-transmitter feedback [52].
-On the other hand, it will enable the development standardized simulation models, thus allowing performance analysis not only of signal processing methods, but also of network protocols and system-level design strategies, without the need for actual system deployment.
-Currently available simulators, such as the World Ocean Simulation System [53], use accurate ray tracing models, but they lack the statistical aspect of assessing the system performance.
+Fig. 15.12a,b During an experiment off the coast of Northern California, an acoustic signal occupying the 8-12 kHz band was transmitted between a fixed station and an AUV, and the strength of the signal received by the WHOI micromodem was measured over a period of time during which the transmission distance changed. (a) shows the recorded signal strength, an estimate of the channel gain (15.19), as a function of distance (dots) and the accompanying trend which exhibits a log-distance dependence (solid). (b) shows the histogram of the difference between the recorded gain and the nominal trend, which is well described by a Gaussian distribution on the dB scale, i. e., a log-normal distribution on the linear scale sis not only of signal processing methods, but also of network protocols and system-level design strategies, without the need for actual system deployment.
+Currently available simulators, such as the World Ocean Simulation System [15.53], use accurate ray tracing models, but they lack the statistical aspect of assessing the system performance.
+Statistical channel modeling was addressed recently in [15.45].

-E. System Constraints
+15.4.5 System Constraints

 In addition to the fundamental limitations imposed by acoustic propagation, there are hardware constraints that affect the operation of acoustic modems.
-The most obvious of these constraints is the fact that acoustic transducers have their own bandwidth limitation, which constraints the available bandwidth beyond that offered by the channel.
-Additional constrains include power efficiency (transmit amplifiers are often non-linear, imposing a limit on the peak signal power), and the fact that acoustic modems operate in half-duplex fashion.
-These constraints do not affect only the physical link, but all the layers of a network architecture.
-For example, half-duplex mode of operation, combined with the low speed of sound, challenges the throughput efficiency of acoustic links that require automatic repeat request (ARQ) [54].
+The most obvious of these constraints is the fact that acoustic transducers have their own bandwidth limitation, which constrains the available bandwidth beyond that offered by the channel.
+Additional constraints include power efficiency (transmitter amplifiers are often nonlinear, imposing a limit on the peak signal power), and the fact that acoustic modems operate in half-duplex fashion.
+These constraints do not only affect the physical link but all the layers of a network architecture.
+For example, the half-duplex mode of operation, combined with the low speed of sound, challenges the throughput efficiency of acoustic links that require automatic repeat request (ARQ) [15.54].

 In an acoustic system, the power required for transmitting may be much greater than the power required for receiving.
 Transmission power depends on the distance, and its typical values are on the order of tens of Watts.
 (An acoustic signal propagates as a pressure wave, whose power is measured in Pascals, or commonly in dB relative to a micro Pascal.
-In seawater, 1 Watt of radiated acoustic power creates a sound field of intensity 172 dB re μ Pa 1 m meter away from the source.)
+In seawater, 1 W of radiated acoustic power creates a sound field of intensity 172 dB re μPa 1 m away from the source.)
 In contrast, the power consumed by the receiver is much lower, with typical values ranging from about 100 mW for listening or low-complexity detection, to no more than a few Watts required to engage a sophisticated processor for high-rate signal detection.
-In hybernation mode, from which a modem can be woken on command, no more than 1 mW is required.
+In hibernation mode, from which a modem can be woken on command, no more than 1 mW is required.